MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ### Update Microsoft Entra app registration for SSO

 > [!NOTE]
-> You can skip this step if you're using the [sample app](#build-a-message-extension-app-for-outlooktabttk) provided in this tutorial, as the scenario doesn't involve Microsoft Entra single sign-on authentication.
+> You can skip this step if you're building an app for Outlook using Teams Toolkit, as the scenario doesn't involve Microsoft Entra single sign-on authentication.

 Microsoft Entra single sign-on (SSO) for message extensions works the same way in Outlook [as it does in Teams](/microsoftteams/platform/bots/how-to/authentication/auth-aad-sso-bots).
 However, you need to add several client application identifiers to the Microsoft Entra app registration of your bot in your tenant's **App registrations** portal.